Cookie | Terrier (Staffordshire Bull) Cross | Salisbury (Wiltshire) - 1

 When we’ve matched you with a dog, we’ll help you welcome them to your home.
 After adoption we’ll keep in touch to see how you and the dog are doing.
 If you need any advice or support, we’re just a phone call away.

-With our nationwide Dog School, free behaviour …
+With our free behaviour support, our Canine Care …

 Key information